black-codher-bootcamp-2022-thomas/unit-03-assessment-javascript-Girl28511/README.md

 [TODO: Replace with your Netflify status badge]

+# Keep in mind accessibility elements for user experience  e.g semantic HTML make sure you differentiate different elements e.g make sure your header is a head vs having lots of DIVS.
+As someone who is visually impaired for example wouldn't be able to navigate the website.
+Making sure the HTML is as descriptive as possible.
+Screen reading / nav bar vs screen/mouse scroll.
+Making sure your code is accessible from the beginning.

+# Difference between ES5 and ES6.

 # JavaScript Assessment

 For your unit 3 assessment you are required to work with your study group as an agile team to create an animated interactive timeline for Mayme's Bakery.
 The interactivity (behaviour/actions) of timeline should be agreed upon by all group members.